ibm-cloud-docs/watsonx-code-assistant/faq.md

 [{{site.data.keyword.wca_short}}]{: tag-blue} [Standard plan]{: tag-purple}

-When you run an analysis a binary (JAR/WAR/EAR), the issues are always discovered in the class files.
-When the binary scanner is run outside of {{site.data.keyword.wca_short}}, it has no access to the source code, so the .class file are included in the analysis report.
+When you run an analysis of a binary (JAR/WAR/EAR), the issues are always discovered in the class files.
+When the binary scanner is run outside of {{site.data.keyword.wca_short}}, it has no access to the source code, so the .class file is included in the analysis report.
 When you import a migration plan, or when you run an analysis inside {{site.data.keyword.wca_short}}, the reports show references to class files, but {{site.data.keyword.wca_short}} links the .class file to the .java file, and the .java files are shown in the {{site.data.keyword.wca_short}} UI.

 ## What data sources are used to train the {{site.data.keyword.wca_short}} models?
 {: #faq-data-sources}